 30

-In the previous program, we have defined the function add().
-It takes two integers and returns their sum.
-In the main() function, we have passed a pair of integers and then deliberately passed an integer and a double.
-The add() function is returning the result of both the additions, that is, 10 + 20 and 10 + 20.2 as 30.
-The second result is incorrect as adding 10 and 20.2, you should get 30.2.
-Alternatively, you might expect an error in the second function call from the compiler.
-This is because the data types of the argument passed do not match with the function definition.
-The compiler didn’t complain.
-However, the program is returning the wrong output.
-So, what happened here?
+In this program, we have defined a function add() that takes two integers and returns their sum.
+In the main() function, we first pass a pair of integers to the add() function.
+Then, we deliberately pass an integer and a double in the second function call.
+The function returns a result for both calls, producing 30 in each case.
+The second result is incorrect, as adding 10 and 20.2 should produce 30.2.
+Alternatively, one might expect the compiler to reject the second function call.
+This is because the argument types do not match the function definition.
+However, the compiler does not report an error, and the program produces an unexpected result.

 #include <iostream>